Sai Ayurvedic College Syllabus

 Classes are held on one weekend per month (Saturday and Sunday, 9:00am to 6:00pm ET).
 Classes are available for distance learning through live video conferencing.

 Tuition (which is subject to a discount for early registrants) includes all examination and course materials and fees.
 Sai Ayurvedic College in Miami, Florida is the southeastern USA’s leading institution for Ayurvedic study and practice, and has been approved as a Professional School of Ayurveda by the National Ayurvedic Medical Association (NAMA).
-Sai Ayurvedic College has been fully approved for the payment of Veterans Educational Benefits under various programs administered by the Florida State Department of Veterans Affairs.
 The College is a private, post-secondary degree-granting institution recognized by the Florida Department of Education and Florida Commission on Independent Education under the authority of Florida State Statutes, Section 1005.06 and is an approved Continuing Education Provider by then State of Florida.

 Call us today to reserve your spot (305) 380-0652